Tie (music): Explanation

 Several notes in succession can be tied together.
 Such a succession can also be part of a larger, slurred phrase, in which case, ties and slurs must be used simultaneously and distinguishably.

+When a chord is tied, a tie is drawn for every note in the chord.
+Where only some of the notes in a chord are to be held, a tie can be used on only the held notes (more commonly the held notes can be moved to a different voice; the second and third examples below are identical).

 History

 The tie first appeared in 1523 in the Recerchari, motetti, canzoni by Marco Antonio Cavazzoni.
 The tie was used to show the duration of differing harmonies on early figured basses to show how they should be sounded over the held bass note.
 Many early pianists, like Beethoven, used the tie in many pieces to show the demand of gentle reiteration.